 In 1999, the system changed from indexation and averaging to a CGT discount.

-Rather than calculating and making allowances for inflation, a simple 50 per cent CGT discount has been applied for eligible individuals and trust beneficiaries.
+Under this system, rather than calculating and making allowances for inflation, a simple 50 per cent CGT discount has been applied for eligible individuals and trust beneficiaries.
 The change was designed to simplify the system, reduce tax bias towards holding assets and make Australia's tax system more internationally competitive.

-What was announced in the 2026-27 Budget?
+What was announced in the 2026-27 budget?

 Does this mean the 50 per cent CGT discount disappears overnight?